Manav12052005/CitiRes-Smart_Reporting_App/items/report.md

     - Code: [ReportAnalyzerTest , entire file](https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/816e13112c10e701a0fbe44e41dbabcba3ed5ee6/app/src/test/java/com/example/prototype/ReportAnalyzerTest.java) for the [ReportAnalyzer, entire file](https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/816e13112c10e701a0fbe44e41dbabcba3ed5ee6/app/src/main/java/com/example/prototype/chart/ReportAnalyzer.java)
     - *Number of test cases: 5*
     - *Code coverage: 100%*
-    - * Types of tests created and descriptions: The test suite verifies the methods for retrieving report counts by priority, category, and location.
-It includes checks for correct counts, handling of null values, and edge cases like empty report lists.
+    - * Types of tests created and descriptions: The test cases verify the methods for retrieving report counts by priority, category, and location.
+They include checks for correct counts, handling of null values, and edge cases like empty report lists.
 Specifically:
-        1.  testGetPriorityCounts: Ensures that the method getPriorityCounts() calculates the correct counts for each priority level (LOW, MIDDLE, HIGH).
+      * testGetPriorityCounts, testGetCategoryCounts, and testGetLocationCounts make sure that the method getPriorityCounts(), getCategoryCounts and getLocationCounts calculate the correct counts for each priority level, Category, and Location respectively.
-        2.  testGetCategoryCounts: Verifies that getCategoryCounts() returns accurate counts for each report category, including Maintenance, Environmental, and Infrastructure.
-        3.  testGetLocationCounts: Confirms that getLocationCounts() correctly tracks report counts for various locations.
-        4.  testEmptyReports: Tests all methods with empty reports, ensuring that zero counts are returned for all priority, category, and location queries.
-        5.  testReportsWithNullValues: Checks that reports with null values for priority, category, or location are handled properly, ensuring null values are ignored and valid fields are still processed correctly.
+      * testEmptyReports: Tests all methods with empty reports, ensuring that zero counts are returned for all priority, category, and location queries.
+3: Checks that reports with null values for priority, category, or location are handled properly, ensuring null values are ignored and valid fields are still processed correctly.
 <br> <hr>